mrimlinger/logicwatch/README.md

 ### Mode 1 - Time

 Time is kept with the format {month - day of the week - date - hours - minutes - seconds}.
 Pressing on A allows to change from the display of {month - day of the week - date} to {hours - minutes - seconds} and vice-versa.
 Pressing on B changes the time format from european to american and vice-versa.
-When using the american time format, LEDs n°6-7 indicate wether time is AM (n°6) or PM (n°7).
+When using the american time format, LEDs n°6-7 indicate whether time is AM (n°6) or PM (n°7).

 ### Mode 2 - Alarm